WGUF

-WGUF has an effective radiated power (ERP) of 6,000 watts.
+WGUF is a Class A FM station.
+It has an effective radiated power (ERP) of 6,000 watts.
 The transmitter is off the Tamiami Trail (U.S. Route 41) near Auto Village Road in Lely Resort, Florida.

 Programming

 Weekdays begin with a local news and information show hosted by Dave Elliott.
-The rest of the weekday schedule largely comes from nationally syndicated conservative talk shows: Mike Gallagher, Dennis Prager, Ben Shapiro, Michael Knowles, Joe Pags, Jim Bohannon, Red Eye Radio and This Morning, America's First News with Gordon Deal.
+The rest of the weekday schedule largely comes from nationally syndicated conservative talk shows: Mike Gallagher, Dennis Prager, Ben Shapiro, Michael Knowles, Joe Pags, Rich Valdés, Red Eye Radio and This Morning, America's First News with Gordon Deal.

-Weekends feature shows on money, health and real estate, plus repeats of weekday programs.
-Most hours begin with Townhall News.
+Weekends feature shows on money, health and real estate, some of which are paid brokered programming.
+It also carries the home improvement show, The Money Pit plus repeats of weekday programs.
+Most hours begin with an update from Townhall News.